 The Studio Art Program offers diverse and challenging programs of study that emphasize the development of each student’s intellectual and artistic vision and goals.
 The program is dedicated to preparing practicing studio artists to participate in a dynamic art world.
 Students are given rigorous training in the foundations of art, as well as in ways to explore new and innovative questions, theories and ideas that drive art today.
 Majors are expected to explore the variety and breadth of contemporary art practice.
 These concentrated studio and seminar experiences are supplemented with field trips, visiting artist lectures, and critiques in order to help students begin to develop their own interests and projects as artists.
 At the advanced levels, students benefit from evaluation in individual and group critique sessions of their work, seminars, field trips, guest artists, lectures by curators and critics, and exhibition opportunities.
 These experiences prepare the studio major for advanced study and a career in art.

 Students will choose one area of interest from the following; Ceramics, Painting, Photography, Printmaking, Sculpture

-BACHELOR OF ARTS WITH MAJOR IN ART HISTORY
+BACHELOR OF ARTS WITH CONCENTRATION IN ART HISTORY